AndrewCopeland/zettelkasten/kasten/1587149181-cyberark-conjur-vault-sync-reset-cert.md

 # 1587149181 cyberark-conjur-vault-sync-reset-cert
 #cyber #conjur #syncronizer #certificate

-To reset the Conjur certificate on the CyberArk Vault Synchronizer service, open a PowerShell console with Administrator privileges.
+To reset the Conjur certificate on the CyberArk Vault-Conjur Synchronizer service, open a PowerShell console with Administrator privileges.
 Then copy and paste this function into the PowerShell console:

 ```powershell
 function Save-Certificate($serverUri, $certPath)